osb-group/osb-learn/storyboarding/storybrew/interface.rst

     - Play/Pause.
 Shortcut key is ``Space``.

 7. Help!!!!!
 This opens the storybrew Wiki.
 8. The effects menu.
 In storybrew, storyboarded commands are encapsulated in little modules known as effects.
 This allows them to be reusable, configurable, and generalized for more complex and repeated performances.
 You'll be using this menu quite often.
-Read :ref:`here for more <effects>`.
+Read :ref:`here for more <storyboarding_storybrew_interface_effects>`.
 9. The layers menu.
 This allows management of the effects' specific ordering of their sprites in two facets: the internal storybrew layers, and the traditional storyboarding layers of Background, Foreground, and so forth.
-Read :ref:`here for more <layers>`.
+Read :ref:`here for more <storyboarding_storybrew_interface_layers>`.
 10. File menu.
 In order from left-to-right:

     - Opens the **storybrew project** folder.
 This contains your script files.